fkarg/fkarg.github.io/staged/project-hail-mary.md

 ---
 # Review
 I had an absolute blast reading it.
-I thought it was starting slow, but the story picks up pace fast.
-The book is interesting throughout, and I was on edge continuously, wanting to know what would happen next.
-Exceptionally well-written too, even if that's what is expected of a book of this caliber.
+I thought it was starting slow, but the story is picking up pace fast.
+The book is interesting throughout -- I always wanted to know what would happen next.
+Exceptionally well-written too, though that's maybe what is expected of a book of this caliber.

 ## Criticism
 I really liked the amnesia-style storytelling structure of the book.
 Things were happening, and we were slowly getting more and more of the necessary context.
-It was mostly concise and very detailed in its world-building while being interesting and building suspense throughout.
+It was mostly concise and very detailed in its world-building while being both interesting and building suspense throughout.

 This may sound real bad in a bit, but I did like the book quite a lot.
 The world was consistent - mostly.